 It’s the Super Bowl — and by no means does the ritualistic event need any introduction.
-Before you begin to stuff yourself with nachos and wings on Sunday, or settle in to watch the game (or the ads), though, check out these apps to amplify your experience for the big game.
+Before you begin to stuff yourself with nachos and wings on February 3 and settle in to watch the game (or the ads), check out these apps to amplify your experience for the big day.

 Maybe you’re stuck in a cab or at work, late for a Super Bowl party.
 If you’re a customer of Verizon, Charter, AT&T U-Verse, or another provider with access to the NFL Network, don’t fret, as you can always watch the game live through the NFL Mobile app.
 If you’re not, the app still lets you watch highlights, read stories, and follow up-to-the-minute scoring.
 You can also track league and team leader statistics from major categories and browse the NFL Shop store, should you want to pick up some memorabilia.

 When you’re doing your shopping before the Super Bowl, picking all the necessities to entertain fans with a hunger for snacks as strong as their hunger for football, make sure to take this shopping app with you.
 Not only will you earn rewards and money back when you make your purchases, but you’ll also see some special offers specifically related to the big game.